 Aalborg University is a young and international university in Denmark within 17 different departments that are located in Aalborg, Esbjerg and Copenhagen.
 All degree programmes and research activities at Aalborg University are problem-based and have interdisciplinary focus.
 Through strong interplay between staff and students and intense collaboration with public and private sectors, Aalborg University offers degree programmes with a real-world approach and provide world-class research.
 This results in new insights, new solution to societal challenges and knowledge that changes the world.

-Nordic Visual Studies and Art Education (NoVA) is a specialization of Master’s programme of Communication in the Department of Communication and Psychology at Aalborg University – Copenhagen (AUU CPH).
-The NoVA programme is two years Master program.
-The program emphasizes visual culture and communications.
-Research is focused on Design-Based research and case studies.
-The programme is taught in English and Danish.
-The programme welcomes international students.
+Nordic Visual Studies and Art Education (NoVA) is a study track of Master’s programme of Communication in the Department of Communication and Psychology at Aalborg University – Copenhagen (AUU CPH).

 History & Rankings